ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 ---
 date: 2020-03-16
 url: 2020-03-16-announcing-rust-ipfs
-title: Announcing Rust IPFS
+title: Announcing Rust IPFS, and a call for contributors
-author: Mark Robert Henderson and Volker Mische
+author: Mark Robert Henderson and Molly Momack
 ---

 ![Rust IPFS Logo](https://github.com/ipfs-rust/logo/raw/master/rust-ipfs-logo-256w.png)

+Calling all rustaceans, rustafarians, ferrosities, and rustlers - we’ve got an exciting update!
-We are excited to announce that we have awarded a devgrant to [Equilbrium](https://equilibrium.co) to work on the Rust implementation of IPFS.
-Our collective goal is to combine the _performance_ and resource utilization benefits of Rust, with a keen eye on _conformance_ to the IPFS spec.
+Active full time work on a rust-IPFS implementation has commenced, building on the great work by Parity in `rust-libp2p`.
+[Equilbrium](https://equilibrium.co) is spearheading the new community and implementation with support from Protocol Labs, and is looking for additional rust devs itching to help build a new language implementation of the InterPlanetary File System combining the performance and resource utilization benefits of Rust with a keen eye on conformance to the IPFS spec.

 ## Why Rust IPFS?
 Why Now?

 Rust, the programming language, has enjoyed a recent spike in popularity.
 This is due both to its inclusive community, and also being a safe systems language with performance comparable to C and C++.
 An IPFS implementation written in Rust only makes sense.
-Additionally, the community has been looking for a Rust implementation [for a while now](https://github.com/ipfs/notes/issues/363), for a number of use cases:
+Additionally, the community has been [asking for a while now](https://github.com/ipfs/notes/issues/363), for a number of use cases:

 1. Usage in resource-constrained systems such as Industrial Internet-of-Things (IIoT) controllers
 2. Portability of certain subsets of the IPFS stack into WebAssembly